What Is Slack? Why Should I Use it?

 Slack is a real-time messaging app.
-When you join our PRO service, you’ll be invited to join our private slack group.
-Here in this group, you’ll have your own channel that includes both you and your designer.
+When you join our Pro service, you’ll be invited to join our private Slack group.
+In this group, you’ll have your own channel that includes your creative.

-On this channel, you’ll be able to talk with your designer whenever they’re online and leave messages, feedback, revisions, or other notes for them while they’re offline.
-Slack will be your primary way of collaborating with your designer in real-time.
+On this channel, you’ll be able to talk with your creative whenever they’re online and leave messages, feedback, revisions, or other notes for them while they’re offline.
+Slack will be your primary way of collaborating with your creative in real-time.

 Downloading Slack & Getting Set Up

 Once you've been onboarded to Pro service, you'll be sent an invitation to join us in our group.